 Action: Change the resolution for 4302 to

-Rejected, the whole paragraph has been rewritten by 14/0765r7.
+Revised, the whole paragraph has been rewritten by 14/0765r7.

 CID 4383

 CID: There are grammar errors in sentence "If the STA chooses to initiate FILS shared key authentication, the STA first chooses a random 16 octet nonce.
 It then determines whether to attempt PMKSA caching.
 If so, it generates a list of one or more PMKSA identifiers, otherwise it constructs an EAP-Initiate/Re-auth packet as specified in IETF RFC6696, with the following additional clarification:" For example, "the STA" shall be "a STA". please correct.